tung/ruggrogue/book/word-wrapping.md

 And that's it!
 If you run this code, you'll see the original input wrapped into lines no longer than 15 characters each.
-Note that lines with non-ASCII multi-byte characters still count characters correctly, and hyphenated words split across lines.
+Note that lines with non-ASCII multi-byte characters still count characters correctly, and hyphenated words are split across lines.

 ## Conclusion